 Alongside the economy, Wisdom also thinks that abortion is an important topic.

 Wisdom thinks that Roe v.
 Wade should be brought back.
-He believes that everyone needs to have total freedom, which includes abortion and the rights of everyone should be their first thought.
+He believes that everyone needs to have total freedom, which includes abortion, and that the rights of everyone should be their first thought.

 “Cutting off that type (of)healthcare to women is infringeable freedom,” Wisdom said.